 Rosacea (Acne Rosacea) is a skin condition which affects one in ten people.
 While it shares some of the characteristics of acne, there are some key differences between the two conditions.

-Unlike acne, greasy skin and blackheads are not typical symptom of Rosacea and the symptoms do not clear after puberty.
+Unlike acne, greasy skin and blackheads are not typical symptoms of Rosacea, nor do the symptoms clear after puberty.
 Rosacea often affects the central areas of the face including the nose and cheeks.
-The condition is more prevalent in women than men, though symptoms in men may appear more severe.
+The condition is more prevalent in women than men, though some symptoms, such as rhinophyma - a condition in which the sebaceous glands around the nose become inflamed - may appear more severe in men.

 Some may mistake the blotchy, redness of the skin as acne or sunburn.